 Michael Jordan played fifteen seasons in the National Basketball Association (NBA) and as a professional athlete has been one of the most effectively marketed ones of all time.
 Jordan’s talent, drive and competitive spirit were instrumental in popularizing the NBA internationally during his years on the court.
-Discover many facts about Michael Jordan that cover his childhood, early life, family, basketball career, brand endorsements and more.
+Discover many interesting facts about Michael Jordan that cover his childhood, early life, family, basketball career, brand endorsements, and more.

 Facts about Michael Jordan’s childhood